bimanTheCoderBoy/clasizz/README.md

 1. Create a `.env` file in the root directory and add the following environment variables:
     ```plaintext
-    PORT=5000
+    PORT=4000
     MONGO_URI=your_mongo_database_uri
     JWT_SECRET=your_jwt_secret_key
     ```

 2. Start the server:
     ```bash
-    npm start
+    npm run dev
     ```

-3. The backend server will be running on `http://localhost:5000`.
+3. The backend server will be running on `http://localhost:4000`.

-## API Documentation

-The API documentation provides detailed information about the available endpoints and how to use them.
-You can access the API documentation at `http://localhost:5000/api-docs` after starting the server.

 ## Contributing